-Hypersensitivity to naproxen or to any of the excipients.
+Hypersensitivity to naproxen or to any of the excipients listed in section 6.1.

-Active or history of peptic ulceration or active gastrointestinal haemorrhage (two or more distinct episodes of proven ulceration or bleeding).
+Active or recurrent or history of peptic ulceration or active gastrointestinal haemorrhage (two or more distinct episodes of proven ulceration or bleeding).

 NSAIDS are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, nasal polyps, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs (NSAIDs)/analgesic drugs as the potential exists for cross-sensitivity reactions.
 These reactions have the potential of being fatal.
 Severe anaphylactic-like reactions to naproxen have been reported in such patients.